 Designed for roadside mail delivery, a post mount mailbox is also known as a “curbside” mailbox.
-The post mount mailbox can be a locking or non-locking curbside mailbox and is generally mounted on a mailbox post that is set in the ground or set within concrete.
+This is the most common mailbox setup, can be locking or non-locking, and is mounted on a mailbox post that is set in the ground or set within concrete.
 Some curbside mailbox posts may also be bolted to a concrete base.

 How deep does the mailbox post have to be in the ground?

-As a general rule, the hole for your mailbox post should be at least 20 inches or more deep.
+As a general rule, the hole for your mailbox post should be at least 20 inches deep.
 You can use fast set concrete to help make the post more secure.
 Some mailbox posts can be bolted to a pre-formed concrete base.

 What is a column insert mailbox?

-Column mount mailboxes are also generally designed for roadside (curbside) mail delivery.
-Instead of being mounted on a post, the locking or non-locking column mount mailbox is usually mounted within a pre-built or custom-built column.
+Column mailboxes are also generally designed for roadside (curbside) mail delivery.
+Instead of being mounted on a post, the locking or non-locking mailbox insert is usually installed within a pre-built or custom-built column.

 Does it matter which side of the road the post mount mailbox is located?

 As a general rule, a residential post mount mailbox should be installed on the same side of the street as the delivery address.
 It may also be installed on the opposite side of the road if that is in keeping with the direction of the mail delivery route.
 Contact your local Post Office for more info, if needed.

 How far does a post mount mailbox have to be in from the road?

 When installed, the door of your post mount mailbox should be no more than 6 to 8 inches back from the curb.

 How high does a post mount mailbox have to be from the surface of the road?

-Does a post mount mailbox need to have the full home address on it?
+Does a mailbox need to have the full home address on it?

 We recommend showing your address numbers on the mailbox or post.
 Adding an address is helpful; add your full home address if your mailbox is going to be installed on the opposite side of the street.

 How big does the mailbox address have to be?

 Your mailbox address numbers should be at least 1 inch tall.

 Where on the post mount mailbox should the mailbox address be located?